Fethard-on-Sea boycott: Apology

-Roman Catholic Bishop Brendan Comiskey of Ferns apologised for the boycott in 1998, 41 years after the incident.
+Brendan Comiskey, the Catholic Bishop of Ferns apologised for the boycott in 1998, 41 years after the incident.
 He asked for forgiveness and expressed "deep sorrow", condemning the actions of the 'church leadership' at the time.
 The apology was accepted by his Anglican counterpart, Bishop John Neil of Ferns, "in the spirit of Christian love in which it had been offered."

 Father Sean Fortune

 Sean Cloney was one of the people from the area who complained about the behaviour of Father Seán Fortune, including child sexual abuse and stealing money.
 Cloney had compiled a dossier on the priest including a list of seventy young people who had been in contact with the priest.
 Fortune left Fethard in 1987, and died by suicide while on trial in 1999 for a series of sexual abuse charges.

 Deaths

 The Cloney's eldest daughter, Mary, died in 1998 and Sean Cloney died in October 1999.
 Sheila Cloney died in June 2009.